segabl/pd2-sh-complements/README.md

 - Shotguns
   - Restored original base pellet amount of 12
-  - Buckshot ammo: Now reduces pellet amount by 3
   - Fixed ammo pickup of some secondary shotguns
+  - Buckshot ammo
+    - Now reduces pellet amount by 3

 *Shotgun pellet amount was changed for "optimization", without touching shotgun balance at all.*
 *Restoring the pellet amount to the original values and reducing the amount with buckshot ammo is a quick fix as opposed to rebalancing all shotguns.*